zuhrrl/Sobomarket/README.md

 ## About Sobomarket

-Sobomarket is simple backend eCommerce app, this project is built with Microservice architecture. don't worry man, tasks are separated by each service.
+Sobomarket is a simple backend eCommerce app, this project is built with Microservice architecture. don't worry man, tasks are separated by each service.

 Software and Language: Sobomarket is using [Docker](https://www.docker.com/) Software to easily build and run some service.